Information for Researchers

 Every enquiry is different and the amount of information needed varies depending upon the scope of request so please contact us for more information.

-For multi-national studies the TREAT-NMD Alliance (www.treat-nmd.eu) can help unite and organise the many national FSHD registries which all collect the same dataset.
-Making this an easy and streamlined process, please contact the TREAT-NMD Alliance (firstname.lastname@example.org) for more information about the Global registries service.
+For multi-national studies the TREAT-NMD Alliance (treat-nmd.org) can help unite and organise the many national FSHD registries they are affiliated with which all collect the same dataset.
+Please contact TREAT-NMD (email@example.com) for more information about Global Registry Enquiries.